 Abstract:

-set of possible labels.
+Extreme multi-label (XML) classification involves assigning multiple labels to an instance from an extremely large set of possible labels.
 Despite its significance, zero-shot learning within the context of XML classification remains relatively understudied.
 Zero-shot learning becomes pivotal when dealing with new labels not present during the training phase, a common occurrence in real-world applications.
 Existing approaches often resort to training zero-shot learning classifiers from scratch, which can be computationally expensive and may not fully exploit the knowledge embedded in pre-trained models.
 In this paper, we propose a novel approach to address this gap by introducing a method for transferring knowledge from a pre-trained XML classifier to enhance zero-shot learning capabilities.
 We present experimental results that demonstrate the potential of knowledge transfer from pre-trained XML classifiers as a promising avenue for advancing zero-shot learning in the challenging context of extreme multi-label classification.

 Research Paper: